Oneo64/Aldraheimr/Characters/Runa.md

  - **Rúna turns and leaves the seller's stand.**

 ## Notes
-[^1]: The first time Njall decided to sell one of Rúna's carvings, the buyer returned it and complained that it wasn't worth anything because it wasn't symmetrical.
+[^1]: The first time Njáll decided to sell one of Rúna's carvings, the buyer returned it and complained that it wasn't worth anything because it wasn't symmetrical.
 [^2]: Veldismagn requires to be drawn with blood, which is why it unnerved Rúna.